Get the latest emergency preparedness and response tips to your inbox.

 Please review these official active school shooter guidelines and recommendations with your child.
-Ensure they are well-prepared and can increase their chances of remaining safe, when unthinkable happens.
+Ensure they are well-prepared to Run Hide Fight and can increase their chances of remaining safe, when unthinkable happens.

 BeSafe emergency response system facilitates the sharing of important tactical information between school administrators, facilities management and emergency first responders in real time, helping save lives.